 The original grand staircases were removed from the Capitol in 1906 to make way for additional office space and elevators.

-Recreating the staircases was a daunting task considering that the only known references were two black and white photographs.
-Fortunately, researchers located and were able to obtain one of the original newel posts, which had been purchased by St. Francis of Assisi Church.
+Recreating the staircases was a daunting task, considering that the only known references were two black and white photographs.
+Fortunately, researchers located and were able to obtain one of the original newel posts, which had been purchased by St. Francis of Assisi Church, in Sacramento.
 Using the original as the model, craftspeople recreated the hand-carved walnut, mahogany, and redwood posts featuring bear heads and foliage.
-The newel post light fixtures are copies of the original gaslights and include flying seahorse ornaments drawn from Greek mythology.
+The newel post light fixtures are copies of the original gaslights and include flying seahorse ornaments inspired by Greek mythology.

 The original marble mosaic on the second floor had withstood the test of time.
 During the restoration, each of its approximately 600,000 pieces was cleaned, polished, glued, and grouted on craft paper to be reinstalled in sheets.
 The restored 1906 mosaic features swirling patterns of golden poppies, California’s state flower.

 A stained glass version of the Great Seal of California can be found embedded in the ceiling near the entrances of the Senate and Assembly chambers.
 The seal’s design includes an image of the Roman goddess Minerva, symbolizing California’s direct rise to statehood.
 Near her are a grizzly bear and a cluster of grapes, representing the wildlife and agricultural wealth of California (though the grapes do not appear in the stained glass version).
 In the background, a gold miner and sailing ships represent industry and commerce.

 The restoration rediscovered the State Capitol that was completed in 1874 beneath over 100 years of well-meaning and misguided “modernizations.”
 With their removal and the help of today’s technology, the building has been allowed to face the end of this century, and the beginning of the next, as it did the last — the home of California’s legislature.

 — Robert M. Wood